hotdaamn/asuswrt-merlin-wiki/Using-ipset.md

 ## Peer Guardian
 Another example is a [PeerGuardian](http://en.wikipedia.org/wiki/PeerGuardian) functionality right on router.

 Please do not add this script to `/jffs/scripts/firewall-start` because it executes too long (~25 min on RT-N66U).
-Place save following content to `/jffs/scripts/peerguardian.sh`
+Place following content to `/jffs/scripts/peerguardian.sh`
 ```
 #!/bin/sh